fperearodriguez/rhossm-egress-examples/bookinfo-mysql-multiple-ns/README.md

 All the MySQL instances should be running in _ddbb_ project.

-## Egress TCP using Service Entry.
+## Egress TCP using Kubernetes Services.
 TCP routing from sidecar to egress and from egress to external service.
 ### Explanation
 Ratings application consumes external MySQL databases ([Ratings config here](./bookinfo-app/back/bookinfo-ratings-v2-mysql_custom.yaml)).
-This application will connect to _mysql.external_ host, which will be resolved by the Service Entry object.
-Then, the Service Entry object will route the traffic to the three mysql instances.
+This application will connect to _mysql.external_ host, which will be resolved by the Kubernetes Services object.
+Then, the Kubernetes Services object will route the traffic to the three mysql instances.

 ### App diagram
 The traffic flow is:
 1. The sidecar intercept the request from the app container (ratings) to _mysql.external_.
 2. The Virtual Service and Destination Rule objects route the request from the sidecar (bookinfo) to the egress Gateway (istio-system).
-3. At this point, the Virtual Service and Service Entry objects resolve the endpoints and route the traffic through the egress Gateway.
+3. At this point, the Virtual Service and Kubernetes Services objects resolve the endpoints and route the traffic through the egress Gateway.

 <img src="./bookinfo-app/diagram_single_app.png" alt="Bookinfo app" width=100%>